Logo Futurismo

 David Rodrigues | Red Bull Cliff Diving at Ilhéu de Vila Franca

-Every year since 2009, the famous Red Bull Cliff Diving athletes come to the Azores to jump from the top of Ilhéu de Vila Franca and perform impressive acrobatics.
-This is a crucial stage in the competition of the World Series that goes from France to Australia.
+Every year since 2009, the renowned Red Bull Cliff Diving athletes have visited the Azores to jump from the top of Ilhéu de Vila Franca and perform impressive acrobatics.
+This is a crucial stage in the World Series competition, which spans from France to Australia.
 An event locals love to watch from a boat.

-Professional international divers jump from 27 meters high for men and 21 meters high for women.
+Professional international divers jump from heights of 27 meters for men and 21 meters for women.
 This is so spectacular to see.
 It usually occurs between June and July.

 Kayaking